As a photographer, here are some of the most common travel photography mistakes and how to avoid them!

 5 Common Photography Mistakes

-1. Don’t go out and buy a big camera for the sake of it-
+1. Don’t go out and buy a big camera for the sake of it

-2. Don’t just take the shot everyone else has got-
+2. Don’t just take the cliche shot

-3. Don’t shoot during the middle of the day-
+3. Don’t shoot during the middle of the day

-4. Don’t underestimate the power of editing-
+4. Don’t underestimate the power of editing

 My other two most regularly used apps are Afterlight and VSCOcam.
 Both have a great range of really nice filters you can apply to your photos.
-I would always recommend tweaking a filters settings and opacity when applying them to your photos- not every filter works on every photo and sometime you just need to tone them down a little to make them work.
+I would always recommend tweaking a filter’s settings and opacity when applying them to your photos- not every filter works on every photo and sometimes you just need to tone them down a little to make them work.
 Download any of these apps and say hello to better travel photos in an instant!

-5. Don’t stop snapping-
+5. Don’t stop snapping